-This is a simple yet flavorful dish, great for weekend brunch or a light lunch.
-It's egg-based and very versatile, just like regular quiche.
-Add your favorite vegetables or cold meats, a mix of cheeses or even smoked salmon.
+This no-crust quiche is a simple yet flavorful dish, great for weekend brunch or a light lunch.
+It's egg-based and versatile, just like regular quiche.
+Add your favorite vegetables or cold meats, a mix of cheeses, or fresh or smoked salmon.
 An easy meal that's ready in less than an hour, and keeps well for several days in the refrigerator!

 - Easy to make: you put your add-ins in the pie plate, whatever you feel like eating.
 Pour egg mixture on top and bake.
 Then wait for it to come out of the oven all golden and beautiful.
 That's about it.
 One of my favorite meals with a simple salad on the side.